You want smart political talk without the meltdowns?

 Exactly.

-You think this problem is the country to have sort of a Romanov royal family running the place?
+Do you think this profit country to have sort of a Romanov royal family running the place?

-Because let me just say, you know, we kidnapped I kid about everything, but you know, Uday and Kuse working for Saddam Hussein.
+Let me just say, you know, I kid about everything, but, you know, Uday and Kuse working for Saddam Hussein, you couldn't go to a restaurant and have eye contact with one of those guys without getting killed.

 These people are really powerful.

-Imagine getting to a fight in the office with Jared or Ivanka.
+Imagine getting into a fight in the office with Jared or Ivanka.

-They have enormous power, and they're always gonna be there.
+They have enormous power, and they're always going to be there.

-You're gonna compare the Trump kids to them, Chris.
+You're going to compare the Trump kids to them, Chris?

 These people have lost their minds.